8 Fundamentals of Commercial Property Investing for Beginners

 Internal Rate of Return (IRR)

 The IRR will show how your investment is performing.
 It calculates this figure by showing the value of money (made in the commercial property investment) as it would compare to a different investment.
-In other words, the IRR helps determine if your money is properly “growing” with your current commercial investment property, or if there is another (stronger) investment opportunity that would lead to a higher IRR.
+In other words, the IRR helps determine if your money is appropriately “growing” with your current commercial investment property or if there is another (stronger) investment opportunity that would lead to a higher IRR.

-Fundamental #6: Understand the Triple Net Lease
+6. Understand the Triple Net Lease

-As was previously mentioned, many commercial real estate investors who want to enjoy a lower risk and passive strategy will often explore the opportunities that exist with the triple net lease.
+As previously mentioned, many commercial real estate investors who want to enjoy a lower risk and passive strategy will often explore the opportunities with the triple net lease.
 It’s important to note that triple net leases are unique and include different criteria that must be met before going this route.

 Absolute NNN (Triple Net)